proxytranslation/user-docs/dashboard/cookbook/whitelabel.md

 >There is also "global" variable to keep in mind: `${APP_DOMAIN}`
 >refers to the domain chosen in point #3 to serve the translation proxy on.

-1. A €200 EUR topup / month (recurring): the translation proxy under your own brand name is special service, offered to customers who cater not only to one or two clients, but put their weight behind the punch and open up whole new markets with our proxy solution.
+1. A €200 monthly fee: the translation proxy under your own brand name is special service, offered to customers who cater not only to one or two clients, but put their weight behind the punch and open up whole new markets with our proxy solution.